number571/tendermint/UPGRADING.md

   "error": {
     "code": -32000,
     "msg": "Server error",
-    "data": "subscription was cancelled (reason: client is not pulling messages fast enough)" // or "subscription was cancelled (reason: Tendermint exited)"
+    "data": "subscription was canceled (reason: client is not pulling messages fast enough)" // or "subscription was canceled (reason: Tendermint exited)"
   }
 }